Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 both the functionnal and procedural paradigms, and also allow to take the object approache in cases where it fits better than the two previous paradigms.
-I hope that it made you question yourself on the object oriented paradigm and developped your curiosity for other languages.
+I hope that it made you question yourself on the object oriented paradigm and developed your curiosity for other languages.
 The other languages mentionner are not mainstraim, but the ideas they carry appear increasingly in many languages and if we cannot say which language will be the language of tomorow, we can be sure that this language will provide many